YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 The following figure is an example of the flipping images
 ![alt text][image2]

-### Model Architecture and Training Strategy
+### Preprocessing
+#### Color Space
 ---
-The `model.py` file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-1. Preprocessing
-Color space:
-In Nidia model: YUV
-The following color space could recognize the boudary of road and not-road part.
+Nidia model used YUV color space, and there are also other color space which could recognize the boudary of road and not-road part
 (1) Y in YUV
 (2) L in LAB
 (3) LS in HLS
 (4) L in LUV
 (5) SV in HSV
 (6) RGB

+#### Image Cropping
+---

+#### Image Cropping
+---

+### Model Architecture and Training Strategy
+---
+The `model.py` file contains the code for training and saving the convolution neural network.
+The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 The model predicts only steering angle, not including speed The driving The speed of car in autonomous mode could be set in `drive.py` response time